cristian-rincon/pymetasnap/README.md

 ## Contributing

-Contributions to cli-pypi-metadata-extractor are welcome!
+Contributions to pymetasnap are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the project's GitHub repository.

 When contributing, please ensure that you follow the existing coding style, write tests for new features, and make sure the tests pass before submitting a pull request.

 ## License

-cli-pypi-metadata-extractor is licensed under the MIT License.
+pymetasnap is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgments

-The cli-pypi-metadata-extractor tool builds upon the PyPI API to provide a convenient way to access package metadata.
+The pymetasnap tool builds upon the PyPI API to provide a convenient way to access package metadata.
 We would like to express our gratitude to the PyPI maintainers and the Python community for their continuous efforts in maintaining and improving the Python Package Index.

 ## Contact